 BharatPe Pending Employee Salaries: The Boardroom Battle Turned into a Keyboard Fight

 The boardroom spat that BharatPe became famous for, has been dragged to Twitter now, which has become the ground for a keyboard battle.
-The reason was Karan Sarki's comment where Ashneer Grover replied, which was eventually followed by Aashima Grover, the sister of Ashneer Grover, and the present CEO, Suhail Sameer.
-After Ashneer and Aashima's post that blamed the present management of BharatPe including Suhail Sameer, the current CEO replied that Ashneer has stolen all the money and that only a little amount is left to pay the employees.
-Sameer, in conclusion, apologised for his earlier comment on the thread and mentioned that the employees' salaries have already begun to be paid out in full and final, and the other employees' pending payments would also be cleared and has further requested the employees to keep from building stories.
+The reason was Karan Sarki's comment where Ashneer Grover replied, which was eventually followed by Aashima Grover, the sister of Ashneer Grover, and the CEO, Suhail Sameer.
+After Ashneer and Aashima's post that blamed the management of BharatPe including Suhail Sameer, the CEO replied that Ashneer had stolen all the money and that only a small amount was left to pay the employees.
+Sameer, in conclusion, apologized for his earlier comment on the thread and mentioned that the employees' salaries have already begun to be paid out in full and final, and the other employees' pending payments would also be cleared and have further requested the employees to keep from building stories.

 BharatPe Fined Again for Invoices to Fake Vendors

-The fintech unicorn has been on the radar of the Directorate General of Goods and Services Tax Intelligence (DGGI) for many months now, where the governing body is scrutinising the financial data of BharatPe.
-The company, which was fined by DCGI in October 2021, was fined again for an amount close to Rs 1.5 cr because of the reports that state that the company has generated invoices for non-existent vendors.
-BharatPe has to deposit Rs 12.5 cr in total.
-The Suhail Sameer-led company had to deposit Rs 11.5 cr on the earlier occasion as a penalty.
+The fintech unicorn has been on the radar of the Directorate General of Goods and Services Tax Intelligence (DGGI) for many months now, where the governing body is scrutinizing the financial data of BharatPe.
+The company, which was fined by DCGI in October 2021, was fined again for an amount close to Rs 1.5 crore because of the reports that state that the company has generated invoices for non-existent vendors.
+BharatPe has to deposit Rs 12.5 crore in total.
+The Suhail Sameer-led company had to deposit Rs 11.5 crore on the earlier occasion as a penalty.

 Ashneer Grover Claimed that the Gold Loan Vertical Launch was his Brainchild

-After BharatPe has shaken off the influence of Ashneer Grover when finally the BharatPe Co-founder and MD resigned from the company days after his wife Madhuri was fired by the Board, BharatPe has another controversy raising.
+After BharatPe had shook off the influence of Ashneer Grover when finally the BharatPe co-founder and MD resigned from the company days after his wife Madhuri was fired by the Board, BharatPe had another controversy.
 This is after the fintech company announced its plans for disbursing gold loans to merchants.
-The ex-MD Ashneer Grover has again targetted the current CEO, Suhail Sameer, claiming that the idea of launching the gold loans vertical was his and it was Sameer who is credited for the same.
+The ex-MD Ashneer Grover has again targeted the CEO, Suhail Sameer, claiming that the idea of launching the gold loans vertical was his and it was Sameer who is credited for the same.
 Grover claimed that he brought Nikhilesh, who was Grover's colleague back in Kotak and PC Jewellers to foray into the gold loans segment one year back.
 Along with this, Grover also added that there is an array of other products like the:

-- Merchant Stock Option Plan - This was ‘supposed to go live by January 2022’ but has not yet been launched by the fintech giant even in March 2022.
+• Merchant Stock Option Plan - This was ‘supposed to go live by January 2022’ but has not been launched by the fintech giant even in March 2022.

 Controversies earlier arose when a Bloomberg report, quoting sources, stated that Grover had spent Rs 1 crore on his dining table, which he told his coworkers.
-Grover even responded to this by tweeting a photo of his dining table and saying that it was ‘not even worth 0.5%’ of the alleged amount.
+Grover even responded to this by tweeting a photo of his dining table and saying that it was ‘not even worth 0.5%’ of the alleged amount as of March 2022.

 BharatPe - Competitors